-As mentioned in note A.1.3., in 2017 Millicom and Airtel signed a Combination Agreement, whereby both investors decided to combine their respective subsidiaries in Ghana, namely Tigo Ghana Limited and Airtel Ghana Limited under an existing company - Bharti Airtel Ghana Holdings B.V. (the 'JV' or 'AirtelTigo Ghana') both Millicom and Airtel each owning 50%.
+As mentioned in note A.1.3.\, Millicom and Airtel have signed a Combination Agreement, whereby both investors decided to combine their respective subsidiaries in Ghana, namely Tigo Ghana Limited and Airtel Ghana Limited under an existing company - Bharti Airtel Ghana Holdings B.V. (the 'JV' or 'AirtelTigo Ghana') both Millicom and Airtel each owning 50%.
+Necessary regulatory approvals were received on September 18, 2017.
 As part of the transaction, the government of Ghana retained an option to acquire a 25% stake in the newly combined entity for a period of two years.
 In the event the government exercises its option, Millicom's stake may reduce to 37.5% or, in certain circumstances, be maintained at 50%.

 On October 12, 2017, both parties announced the completion of the transaction.
-As consideration received, each party owns 50% of the equity capital and voting rights of the JV, and Millicom holds a \$40 million loan against Tigo Ghana (the "Millicom Note"), which shall rank in priority to all other obligations of the joint venture owed to its shareholders.
+As consideration received, each party owns 50% of the equity capital and voting rights of the JV, and Millicom holds a US\$40 million loan against Tigo Ghana (the "Millicom Note"), which shall rank in priority to all other obligations of the joint venture owed to its shareholders.
 The Millicom Note bears interest and is classified under 'other non-current assets' in the statement of financial position.